 A picker-up has to have a dog — the job cannot be done without them.
 A good beating dog is undeniably a huge asset, but many beaters do not have nor require a dog to do their job.
 Many shoots insist a picker-up has a team of dogs, so if one is injured, in season or has to retire, they have another to replace it.
 Plus the workload is often too much for a single dog.

 So you could argue that a picker-up has increased costs purely from the fact that they need a full team of dogs, whereas for a beater it is often an option not a necessity.
 A picker-up frequently uses their own vehicle, so incurs those costs too.
 They also require essential equipment such as a priest, game bag or carrier, first-aid kit, drying coats for dogs and so on.

 The pay by no means defines each role’s worth.
-Every single job on a driven day — whether it is a beater, stop, picker-up or loader — is just as important as the next and if done well they become a priceless asset to the shoot.
+Every single job on a driven day — where done by beaters, loaders and pickers-up — is just as important as the next and if done well they become a priceless asset to the shoot.

 This article was originally published in 2018 and has been updated.